 Prior to the Tax Cuts and Jobs Act, this "Tax" section was included on lines 45 and 46 of Form 1040.
 This information is now included on lines 1 and 2 of Form 1040 Schedule 2.
 There are only three lines in this part:

-- If you owe AMT, which applies to high-income taxpayers, you'll record that amount here.
-You must also complete and attach Form 6251.
+- If you owe AMT, which applies mostly to high-income taxpayers, you'll record that amount here.
+You will also need to complete and include Form 6251.

-- If you received an advance premium tax credit for health insurance, this line is where you'll note any excess advance premium tax credit repayment.
+- If you received an advance premium tax credit for health insurance, this line is where you'll note any repayment of excess advance premium tax credit that you received.
 You'll complete and attach Form 8962 to determine the amount, if any, that should be entered.